-If there is an unused capital loss carryover, net operating loss carryover, or excess deductions on the final return, see the discussion in the Schedule K-1 instructions on page 28.
+If, on the final return, there are excess deductions, an unused capital loss carryover, or a net operating loss carryover, see the discussion in the Schedule K-1 instructions on page 28.
 Figure the deductions on an attached sheet.

 G. Pooled Mortgage Account